Aldebaran

 Alpha Tauri has held prime significance by star seers for millennia.
 Thousands of years ago when this pale rose star signaled the vernal equinox, the Persians designated it as one of the four Royal Stars or Guardians of the Heavens and was known as Tascheter, the "Watcher of the East."
 The Akkadians referred to it as Dil-gan, the "Messenger of Light."
 The Babylonians saw Alpha Tauri as Ku, I-ku, or I-ku-u, the "Leading Star of Stars."
 The ancient Greeks called it Λαμπαδίας Lampadias, literally "torch-like or -bearer."
 These titles were all to signify the arrival of Spring in the northern hemisphere and the welcoming of the light following the darkness of winter.

-The Arabs termed it الدبران, al Dabarān, "the Follower," which some claim this is due to it following the Pleaides while others say because it once marked the second lunar station following the first.
+The Arabs termed it الدبران, al Dabarān, "the Follower," which some claim is due to it following the Pleaides while others say because it once marked the second lunar station following the first.
 [1]

 To the Seri in northwestern Mexico, Aldebaran is seen as the midwife's lamp giving light to the seven birthing mothers (Pleaides).
 In their lunar calendar, the month corresponding with October is called Queeto yaao, "Aldebaran's path."
 [2]